1. Plummeting food production

 At this point, you’re probably starving for some good news around food prices.
 There isn’t much out there to snack on.

-The country may be turning the corner on COVID-19, but food-chain instability due to surging global food demand and severe weather related to climate change will continue putting pressure on food prices over the long term.
+The country may be turning the corner on COVID-19, but instability due to surging global demand for food and severe weather related to climate change will continue putting pressure on prices over the long term.

 The USDA estimates that the cost of key food components, like soybeans and wheat, will increase by at least 5% in 2021, further driving up the cost of staples like pasta and cereal.
 Prices for fruits like apples, strawberries and citrus already have spiked 11.3% this year.